Developer Guide

 $statement.close()

-An equally critical construction is the definition of a query which is used to enter the data field name dynamically.
-Especially if the field names are determined using data from the request or other external sources.
+Another complex construct is the definition of a query in which the data field names are inserted dynamically.
+This is especially true when the field names are determined based on data from the request or other external sources.
 This applies to Groovy and Velocity.

 def ergebnis = g_dbQuery.executeAndGetScalarIntValue(conn,